naturalis/ansible-cumulus-onie/README.md

 # Ansible Role: Cumulus ONIE

-This role can update the ONIE bootloader
+This role can update the ONIE bootloader.

 Naturalis uses this role together with a private inventory.

 ## Requirements